saidhfm/Cloud-Threat-Detection-Lab-AWS/README.md

 **To deploy and configure Splunk to receive data from Cribl:**

-1. **Deploy Splunk**: Deploy Splunk using container yaml in the repo on a instance. docker compose -f splunk.yml up -d
+1. **Deploy Splunk**: Deploy Splunk using container yaml in the repo on a instance.

+    “docker compose -f splunk.yml up -d”

 2. **Configure Cribl Destination**:
     - In Cribl, navigate to **Destinations**.
     - Select **Add Destination** and choose **Splunk**.